 Sprinkle with ground cinnamon.
 Add banana liqueur and rum.
-Gently warm the alcohol and coat the bananas in the sauce.
+Gently warm alcohol and coat bananas in sauce.

 Ignite sauce with a flame.

-Baste the bananas in the liquid until the flame burns out.
+Baste bananas in liquid until flame burns out.

-Serve the bananas foster immediately with a scoop of ice cream, and enjoy.
+Serve bananas foster immediately with a scoop of ice cream, and enjoy.

 - Have all your equipment and ingredients needed to flambé your dish ready before starting the process.